YcleptJohn/placement-report/report.md

 --------------

-I felt my time within dev foundations was actually a lot less eventful than CEX, in terms of people or process changes.
+I felt my time within dev foundations was actually a lot less eventful than CEX in terms of people or process changes.
 It contrasted hugely from CEX where It felt that every new sprint came with a new resignation, pod member leaving or completely new faces joining.
 There was only one event that actually stands out in dev foundations.